mozzius/arbitra/docs/Arbitra.md

 (-1.7462112512353212, 1.2943565281332712)
 ```

-The function works!
+The function works.
 It doesn't handle edge cases yet, but we'll cover that later.

 ##### Point Doubling